 It got me thinking – how often do women get subjected to this sort of thing?
 Eating disorders affect 4% of the Australian population at any given time; 60% of those are women.
 As women we are almost programmed to constantly measure up to unrealistic goals and it is no wonder some of us succumb.
 We are programmed to strive for “thinspiration,” thigh gaps and 6 packs.
 And from what I can see on social media exercise only counts if you have dumb bells hanging off your ears whilst you do 300 squats.
 I find so many of my patients (both younger and older) strive for the picture of health presented by their Instagram or Facebook feed.
 Hold up, who said the size zero woman in the red bikini was healthy?
 Healthy doesn’t equate to how thin you are or how many green chia seed smoothies you drink.

 For the record I am 60 kilograms and a size 10.
 My BMI and blood pressure are well within the healthy range.
-I eat 5 serves of vegetables every day but sometimes struggle with the 2 serves of fruit.
-I exercise most days – walking and reformer pilates are my thing or “thang” if I was trying to be more hip than what I am.
-My pap smear is up to date.
+I eat 5 serves of vegetables most days but sometimes struggle with the 2 serves of fruit.
+I exercise most days – walking and reformer Pilates are my thing or “thang” if I was trying to be more hip than what I am.
+My cervical cancer screening test is up to date.
 Point is – I do not need to lose weight.
 Quite frankly, the suggestion this publicist made is offensive– are you questioning my healthiness or ability to be on TV because I am not stick thin?
 And what else do I need to change to be successful?
 My patients don’t require a 6 pack or thigh gap as proof of my healthiness; neither should the media.
 I am a real woman, I reflect the norm.
 Questioning my weight is not acceptable.
 And honestly, I don’t think Carrie would be too pleased with being used as a yard stick either (and if I knew her I’d tell her over a wine and have a giggle, but also plot to change the world for women so this type of thing didn’t happen anymore).

 If I ever discuss weight loss with a patient it is because they are in the overweight or obese weight range and even a small amount of slow sustainable weight loss (even 5 to 10%) could improve their fertility chances in polycystic ovarian syndrome or improve their fatty liver disease or reduce their blood pressure.
 The discussion never, ever, revolves around appearance.
 When I have the tough talk with women it’s to inspire them to change their health outcomes, not to destroy them so they walk out of my room ruminating on the negative seed I’ve planted.
 Plus, I hope we agree I am qualified to talk about weight loss – this is part my job.
 It certainly isn’t in the publicist’s job description.
-For the record – I’ve found a gorgeous publicist since who is horrified by this story.
-The others in the industry I have met since are equally shocked but have conceded that this stuff “does happen.”
-Well hopefully not after I’m done hey!

 It is time to look at women for who we are, not how we look.
 This particular publicist should have judged me on my credentials, my ability to communicate, my manner, my social presence (or lack thereof!), anything, but my weight.
 The media should be filled with women who look like the majority so that we feel validated.
 Give us something real to aspire towards.
 Make us feel proud and validated when we flick through our magazines or turn the TV on.
 Show us women with stretch marks on their belly post the birth of their child.
 Show us women who don’t have a flat stomach in a pencil skirt.
 In essence, show me normal women like me.
 And don’t tell me to change.